emmanueljs1/nbe/NbE.lagda.md

 ### Normalization by Evaluation

 The key idea behind normalization by evaluation is that we have inherently performed some normalization of the term `t` in its evaluation -- if `t` was an application `r s`, we are actually performing that application and reducing the term.
 Normalization by evaluation as an algorithm takes advantage of this fact.

 An issue with this view is that evaluation is not actually giving us the normal form of a term, but rather its meaning as a semantic object in our meta language.
 An algorithm for normalization by evaluation would need a way to to convert a semantic object in our meta language back into a term in the object language.

-Instead, we want to evaluate (i.e. normalize) the parts of the expression that actually _can_ be evaluated (such as function application), while leaving the parts that cannot intact.
+One way to achieve this is to evaluate (i.e. normalize) the parts of the expression that actually _can_ be evaluated (such as function application), while leaving the parts that cannot intact.
 Under this view, normalization by evaluation becomes the evaluation of an expression with unknowns (i.e. variables) to another, possibly simplified, expression with unknowns.

-To get this behavior, we make a subtle change to the "meaning" of a term in the meta language -- instead of terms of type `nat` mapping to the Agda data type for natural numbers, we will evaluate them to their normal form.
+To get this behavior, we make a subtle change to the "meaning" of a term in the meta language -- instead of terms of type `𝟙` mapping to Agda's unit type, they will now evaluate to terms in their normal form.

 This is a subtle distinction with a significant impact on the algorithm we will define.
-We can now easily convert back to the object language, because in technicality we never left it to begin with.
+We can now easily convert back to the object language, because technically we never left it to begin with.

 More concretely, we will be mapping a term `Γ ⊢ t : T` to an Agda data type used to represent a term in its normal form.
 Terms in their normal form (normal terms) will be defined mutually with terms that are blocked on evaluation because they are unknown (neutral terms).

 ```agda
 data Nf : (T : Type) → (Γ : Ctx) → Γ ⊢ T → Set -- Normal terms
 data Ne (T : Type) (Γ : Ctx) : Γ ⊢ T → Set     -- Neutral terms
 ```

-Now, the interpretation of a term of type `nat` is what we will want it to be to define a suitable algorithm for normalization by evaluation:
+Now, the interpretation of a term of type `𝟙` can be changed to what we would want it to be to define a suitable algorithm for normalization by evaluation:

-    ⟦ nat ⟧ = Nf nat
+    ⟦ 𝟙 ⟧ = Nf 𝟙

 Note that our definition of normal terms is indexed both by a type and a context, yet here the interpretation of a type is only indexed by the type itself.
-We will get to this later, but it is for this reason that we have not yet written this implementation out in Agda.
+We will get to this later, but it is for this reason that we have again not written an implementation out in Agda yet.
 For now, we can give an initial sketch of the algorithm, using a _reflection_ function `↑ᵀ` that maps neutral terms of type `T` to semantic objects in `⟦ T ⟧`, and a _reification_ function `↓ᵀ` for mapping a semantic object in `⟦ T ⟧` to normal forms of type `T`:

 Putting all of these pieces together, we can present (in pseudo-code) what an algorithm for normalization by evaluation would do.

-    ⟦ nat ⟧ = Nf nat
+    ⟦ 𝟙 ⟧ = Nf 𝟙
+    ⟦ S → T ⟧ = ⟦ S ⟧ → ⟦ T ⟧

     ↑ᵀ ∈ Ne T → ⟦ T ⟧
-    ↑ⁿᵃᵗ 𝓊 = 𝓊
+    ↑ᵘⁿⁱᵗ 𝓊 = 𝓊
-    ↑ˢ⃗ᵗ 𝓊 (a ∈ ⟦ S ⟧) = ↑ᵀ (𝓊 𝓋) , 𝓋 = ↓ˢ a
+    ↑ˢ  ⃕ ᵗ 𝓊 (a ∈ ⟦ S ⟧) = ↑ᵀ (𝓊 𝓋) , 𝓋 = ↓ˢ a

     ↓ᵀ ∈ ⟦ T ⟧ → Nf T
-    ↓ⁿᵃᵗ 𝓋 = 𝓋
+    ↓ᵘⁿⁱᵗ 𝓋 = 𝓋
-    ↓ˢ⃗ᵗ f = λx. ↓ᵀ (f(a)) , where a = ↑ᵀ x and x is "fresh"
+    ↓ˢ  ⃕ ᵗ f = λx. ↓ᵀ (f(a)) , where a = ↑ᵀ x and x is "fresh"

     ↑ᶜᵗˣ ∈ ⟦ Γ ⟧
     ↑∅ = tt